Localization Distillation for Dense Object Detection: Related Work

 \subsection{Localization Quality Estimation}

 As the name suggests, Localization Quality Estimation (LQE) predicts a score that measures the localization quality of the bounding box predicted by the detector.
-On the one hand, LQE is usually used to cooperate with classification task during training \cite{yolov1,iounet}, \ie, enhancing the consistency between classification and localization.
-On the other hand, LQE can be applied in joint decision-making during post-processing \cite{softernms}, \ie, considering both classification score and LQE when performing NMS.
+LQE is usually used to cooperate with classification task during training \cite{gfocalv2}, \ie, enhancing the consistency between classification and localization.
+It can also be applied in joint decision-making during post-processing \cite{yolov1,iounet,FCOS}, \ie, considering both classification score and LQE when performing NMS.
 Early research can be dated to YOLOv1 \cite{yolov1}, where the predicted object confidence is used to penalize the classification score.
-Then, IoU-Net \cite{iounet} and Mask scoring R-CNN \cite{mask_scoring} predict box IoU and instance mask IoU, respectively.
-Analogously, FCOS \cite{FCOS} and PolarMask \cite{polarmask} introduce box centerness and polar centerness for object detection and instance segmentation respectively.
-From the perspective of bounding box representation, Softer-NMS \cite{softernms} and Gaussian YOLOv3 \cite{gaussian_yolov3} predict the variance for each edge of the bounding box.
-LQE is preliminary approach to model localization ambiguity.
+Then, box/mask IoU \cite{iounet,mask_scoring} and box/polar center-ness \cite{FCOS,polarmask} are proposed to model the uncertainty of detections for object detection and instance segmentation, respectively.
+From the perspective of bounding box representation, Softer-NMS \cite{softernms} and Gaussian YOLOv3 \cite{gaussian_yolov3} predict variance for each edge of bounding box.
+LQE is a preliminary approach to model localization ambiguity.